-- 10.3.1 Candidates for research degrees are required to notify their supervisor initially of their intention to submit a thesis for examination, using the appropriate form.
+- 10.3.1 Candidates for research degrees are required to notify their supervisor initially of their intention to submit a thesis for examination, or, where relevant in the case of a creative or performance practice piece, of their intention to deliver a live performance for examination, using the appropriate form.
 They must give at least three months' notice and provide a typed 300-word abstract of their work. - 10.3.2 On receipt of this notice of intention to submit a thesis, the supervisor is required to consult with the relevant Head(s) of School on the selection and nomination of appropriate Internal and External Examiners.
-The supervisor is responsible for making initial contact with the proposed External Examiner. - 10.3.3 Following completion of the process of consultation referred to above, the supervisor is required to submit the completed form to the Registry within two

-- weeks of initial receipt from the candidate.
+The Head of School is responsible for ensuring the nomination is in line with the regulations.
+The supervisor is responsible for making initial contact with the proposed External Examiner. - 10.3.3 Following completion of the process of consultation referred to above, the supervisor is required to submit the completed form to the Registry within two weeks of initial receipt from the candidate.
 Completed forms will be submitted to the next scheduled meeting of the Graduate Research Studies Board. - 10.3.4 Following approval by the Graduate Research Studies Board of the appointment of the Examiners nominated, the Registry will issue a formal written invitation to the person(s) nominated to act as External Examiner(s) and, in addition, will provide a copy of the abstract of the work to be examined. - 10.3.5 Candidates are required to submit soft-bound copies of the thesis to the Registry as outlined in 9.2.1 above.
-The agreement of their principal or joint principal supervisors, or Head of School, to submit the thesis should be obtained prior to such submission (see 8.3 above). - 10.3.6 Following receipt of these copies, the Registry will immediately forward a copy to each Examiner together with the web link to the relevant Examiners' Report Form and Examination Regulations for Examiners.
+The agreement of their principal or joint principal supervisors, or Head of School, to submit the thesis should be obtained prior to such submission (see 8.3 above). - 10.3.6 Following receipt of these copies, the Registry will immediately forward a copy to each Examiner together with the web link to the relevant Examiners' Report Form and the Academic Regulations.
 Examiners are normally expected to carry out their duties within two months of receipt of the thesis to avoid hardship to the candidate.
 The Registry and the candidate's supervisor(s) should be notified immediately if there is any difficulty in adhering to this time requirement. - 10.3.7 In the case of a thesis submitted for the award of a PhD or Professional Doctorate, the viva voce examination will be supervised by an Independent Chairperson appointed by the Head of School in consultation with the candidate's supervisor.
 It will be the duty of the supervisor to liaise with the Examiners and Independent Chairperson regarding arrangements for the viva voce examination.
 Such arrangements should be finalised as soon as possible after receipt of the thesis by the Examiners and notified in writing to the candidate.
 The supervisor will also notify the examiners of the contact details of the Independent Chairperson and advise them that all further communication about the examination should go directly, and only, to the Chairperson.
 The candidate will be advised of the composition of the Board for the viva voce examination.
-However, the candidate is precluded from making any contact with the External Examiner prior to the viva voce examination. - 10.3.8 In the case of a thesis submitted for the award of a Master's degree, a viva voce is not normally required but may be requested by the examiners, - 10.3.9 Examiners' Reports and Recommendations will be referred to the next meeting of the relevant Faculty Awards Board for Research degrees (see Section 12 for details).
+However, the candidate is precluded from making any contact with the External Examiner prior to the viva voce examination.

+- 10.3.8 In the case of a thesis submitted for the award of a Master's degree, a viva voce is not normally required but may be requested by the examiners, - 10.3.9 Examiners' Reports and Recommendations will be referred to the next meeting of the relevant Faculty Awards Board for Research degrees (see Section 12 for details).